Thursday, January 15, 2026

 Hmm.
 Sounds like a heck of a lot of cultural diversity to me.
 Does JD really believe that by marrying the daughter of Telugu Indian immigrants and creating a multicultural and interfaith family with biracial children that he is helping to dissolve the social cohesion of America?
 No, of course not.
 He doesn't really believe what he has said about immigration being a threat to America's cultural identity.

-Similarly, consider the strange case of Trump adviser Stephen Miller, who wants to close America's borders to immigrants who might threaten the cultural homogeneity of America.
+Similarly, consider the strange case of Trump adviser Stephen Miller, who wants to deport those immigrants who might threaten the cultural homogeneity of America.
 As has been noted in a recent article in The New Republic, Miller's ancestors first arrived in the United States in 1903 when a man named Wolf Laib Glosser landed at Ellis Island, fleeing anti-Jewish pogroms in czarist Russia.
 Glosser then began sending money back to relatives in Russia and helped them immigrate to the U.S. But that was stopped by the Immigration Act of 1924 that shut down immigration from Southern and Eastern Europe, because so many Americans thought they had to protect the purity of white, Christian, and western European culture.
 Miller says he wants to restore something like the 1924 Act.
 Does that mean that he and his family should be deported?
-After all, his ancestry is neither Protestant nor Anglo.
+After all, his ancestry is neither Protestant nor English.
 Of course, like Vance, Miller doesn't really believe what he says.

 But let's go back to the beginning--to the earliest European immigrant settlers in North America in the seventeenth century.
 What do we see?
 Brennan would say: they were almost all Protestants!
 Well, but what kind of Protestantism?